The Wasserstein space of stochastic processes: Overview

-Section \ref{sec:two.processes} is concerned with an example that, among other things, shows that Aldous' extended weak topology is not strong enough to govern optimal stopping problems.
+Section \ref{sec:two.processes} is concerned with an example that, among other things, shows that Aldous' extended weak topology fails to guarantee continuity of optimal stopping problems.

-In the appendix we discuss `block approximations' of couplings between probability, which is an auxiliary concept necessary to prove the results in Subsection \ref{ssec:isometry} for probability spaces that are not necessarily Polish.
+Finally, in Appendix \ref{sec:block approximation}, we discuss a notion of `block approximation' of couplings, which is an auxiliary concept required to prove the results in Subsection \ref{ssec:isometry} for probability spaces that are not necessarily Polish.
+In Appendix \ref{sec:infinite.time} and \ref{sec:cont.time} we discuss extensions of the present setting to the case of stochastic processes index by infinite discrete time and continuous time, respectively.